 Analogue inputs and outputs 5V (standard)

-Precision power supplies of the DP-H series can also be remote controlled completely analog, apart from the digital control via RS232 / RS485.
+Precision power supplies in the DP-H series can be remotely controlled completely analogously, apart from digital control via RS232/RS485.
 For this purpose, 0 ...
-5V inputs are available for controlling the output voltage, the output current, the output status (on/off, trigger) and 0 ....
-5V outputs for the feedback of the actual values such as voltage, current, system status.
-In addition, the power supply offers a 5V reference voltage which facilitates the connection of external potentiometers.
+5V inputs are available for controlling the output voltage, output current, and output status (on/off, trigger), and 0 ...
+5V outputs are available for feeding back actual values such as voltage, current, and system status.
+In addition, the power supply unit provides a 5V reference voltage, which facilitates the connection of external potentiometers.